 Following it is more effective (tested by the authors) to use navigation arrows in Finder as a viewing mode on screen.
-Next we went into the required folder.
-For example F05. ⌘ + A, then all files using Drag and Drop transfered into the open folder in a second tab.
+Next, we went into the required folder.
+For example F05. ⌘ + A, then all files using Drag and Drop transferred into the open folder in a second tab.

 The whole process takes about 15 minutes.